fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment2.md

 ---

 ## Logistics
-* Due: Friday, January 17th AoE (Saturday 6am Bozeman time).
+* Due: Thursday, September 11th AoE (Friday 6am Bozeman time).
 * Submission instructions: make sure that the required file is in your `csci112_spring2025/classwork/week1/fri/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for